 ID Requirements for Voter Registration: New applicants require one of the following:

 -A current and valid Florida driver's license number or a current and valid Florida identification card number

 -AND Last four numbers of your Social Security number;

 In person: Request or pick up a Florida voter registration application from the office of your county supervisor of elections or any of the following:

--Obtain a Florida Voter Registration Application form from any entity authorized by the Florida Fish and Wildlife Commission to issue permits for fishing, hunting, or trapping.
+- Any entity authorized by the Florida Fish and Wildlife Commission to issue permits for fishing, hunting or trapping.

-By mail/ in writing: Download a form and send it completed to your local board supervisor.
+By mail/ in writing: Download a form (Spanish) and send it completed to your local board supervisor.